 DOLLAR STORE RANUNCULUS EXPERIMENT: PART ONE

-When I took the Dollar Store corms out of their packages, I noticed immediately that they were much smaller than I was used to.
+When I took the dollar store corms out of their packages, I immediately noticed they were much smaller than I was used to.
 Regardless, I soaked them for 24 hours, planted the corms in a large, lined crate filled with all-purpose potting soil, put them under grow lights, and waited.

-Another 10 days passed, and only 2 out of the 50 corms (yes, you read that correctly!) had poked their way through the soil.
-Even though those two Ranunculus looked beautiful and exactly as they should at that stage of growing, 2 out of 50 corms was only a germination rate of 4%.
+Another ten days passed, and only 2 out of the 50 corms (yes, you read that correctly!) had poked their way through the soil.
+Even though those two ranunculus looked beautiful and exactly as they should at that growing stage, 2 out of 50 corms was only a germination rate of 4%.

 I was not impressed.